Only course for miles around

 4 Helpful / 0 Not

-- COURSE MAP PROVIDED - As of my 70 plus courses played, this is only the second free course that provided a map.
+- COURSE MAP PROVIDED - As of my 132 plus courses played, this is only one of three, free courses that provided a map.
 They are located in the mailbox on #1 tee.

 - NAVIGATION - One of the easiest courses to navigate that I've ever played.
 The map has a lot to do with that.
 Plus there are no blind baskets and few trees.
 I'll also mention that the course is good for those that like to bring out the disc golf bag stroller.

 - MAINTENANCE - The grounds appear to be mowed weekly.
-The park was very clean despite a lack of garbage cans along the layout.
+The park has been clean every time here for me, despite the lack of garbage cans along the layout.
 I didn't notice any areas that had significant overgrowth.

 - FORGIVENESS - The odds of losing a disc due to an errant shot is low with a one exception.
 In the event that the currently dry creek bed is at its banks, then yes, it's possible.